 About Restorative Justice in Education (RJE)

-Long a pioneer in the field of restorative justice, Eastern Mennonite University is now the first in the country to offer restorative justice programs within a graduate teacher education program.
+Long a pioneer in the field of restorative justice, EMU is now the first in the country to offer restorative justice programs within a graduate teacher education program.
 Watch EMU’s Kathy Evans on WHSV discussing restorative justice in education on the local news.

 EMU programs and offerings that are related to this interdisciplinary study track include: